DavidVorick/CodeCommit/src/context_builder/UserSpecification.md

 %%%end
 ```

-The contents of every file that appears in that list need to be provided in
+The contents of each file in that list need to be loaded from the filesystem,
-full as a part of the codebase in the initial query.
-The list will be parsed,
+so that the full files can be provided as context.
+The files will be presented
-and each file will be presented with the following syntax:
+with the following syntax:

 ```
 --- [filepath] ---